MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-adrms-restrictions.md

 ## Next steps

 When you're done configuring your system to support HYOK, continue with configuring labels for HYOK protection.
-FOr more information, see [How to configure a label for Rights Management protection](configure-policy-protection.md).
+For more information, see [How to configure a label for Rights Management protection](configure-policy-protection.md).